 - 1. Identify the system that you will be working on by using the identify the system process to turn on the system locate (blue) indicator.
 For more information, see Enabling enclosure indicators and Control panel LEDs. - 2.
 Complete the prerequisite tasks as described in Before you begin. - 3.
 Remove any media from the drive. - 4.
-Stop the system, as described in Stopping a system or logical partition. - 5.
-Disconnect the power source from the system by unplugging the system, as described in Disconnecting the power cords.
+Stop the system.
+For instructions, see Stopping a system or logical partition. - 5.
+Disconnect the power source from the system by unplugging the system.
+For instructions, see Disconnecting the power cords.